jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 a `List<String>`.
 In this case, we get a list of two strings, the string before the "|" and the one after it. `last()` gives us the second one.

-Alternatively, I could have used `lastIndex()` but that would make the expression more complicated than it needs to be;
+Alternatively, I could have used `lastIndex()` but that would make the expression more complicated than it needs to be.
-all we're interested in is, well, the last element so `last()` does the job with the least chatter.
+Since all we're interested in is the last element, `last()` is shortest and quickest way to get to it.

-We could also do it by using an index instead of `last()`, like so:
+We could have also done it using an index instead of `last()`, like so:
 ```kotlin
 it.split(" | ")[1] // gives back the second group of words
 ```